 This takes priority over any scheduled activity, but does not actually change the camera's schedule.
-The system saves it to your computer in the downloads folder.
+The system saves it to your computer in the folder specified under Settings > Configure This Computer > Video File Settings ("Video File Settings" on page 21).